dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

   <GenerateBindingRedirectsOutputType>true</GenerateBindingRedirectsOutputType>
   ```

-## Get Entity Framework Core runtime and tools
+## Get Entity Framework Core runtime

 The recommended way to add EF Core runtime libraries into an application is to install an EF Core database provider from NuGet.

-Besides the runtime libraries, you can install tools which make it easier to perform several EF Core-related tasks in your project at design time, such as creating and applying migrations, and creating a model based on an existing database.

 > [!TIP]
 > If you need to update an application that is using a third-party database provider, always check for an update of the provider that is compatible with the version of EF Core you want to use.
 For example, database providers for previous versions are not compatible with version 2.1 of the EF Core runtime.

-> [!TIP]
-> Applications targeting ASP.NET Core 2.1 can use EF Core 2.1 without additional dependencies besides third party database providers.
-Applications targeting previous versions of ASP.NET Core need to upgrade to ASP.NET Core 2.1 in order to use EF Core 2.1.
+## Get Entity Framework Core tools

+Besides the runtime libraries, you can install tools which make it easier to perform several EF Core-related tasks in your project at design time, such as creating and applying migrations, and creating a model based on an existing database.

 <a name="cli"></a>

-## Using the .NET Core Command Line Interface (CLI)
+## Get the Command Line Interface (CLI) tools

 To develop applications that target [.NET Core](https://www.microsoft.com/net/download/core) you can choose to use the [`dotnet` CLI commands](https://docs.microsoft.com/dotnet/core/tools/) in combination with your favorite text editor, or an Integrated Development Environment (IDE) such as Visual Studio, Visual Studio for Mac, or Visual Studio Code.